 Graham H. Walker

-Graham H. Walker is Executive Director and Assistant Editor for The Independent Review: A Journal of Political Economy at the Independent Institute.
+Graham H. Walker is Executive Director of the Independent Institute, and Assistant Editor for The Independent Review: A Journal of Political Economy at the Independent Institute.
 He received his B.A. in history from Houghton College, Diplôme in political theory from the Institut Universitaire de Hautes Études Internationales in Geneva, and Ph.D. in public law and government from the University of Notre Dame.